gogetdane/gogetdane.github.io/_posts/2023-02-24-changing-ec2-terminals-for-all-users.markdown

 It's too easy to mix up terminal windows, especially when a busy dev is flitting from server to server.
 Nobody wants to break a production server, so let's look at how we can make the prompt memorable.

-Surely, if the prompt tells you which server you're on then it's harder to make mistakes.
+If the prompt tells you which server you're on then there's another layer of defense between you and an honest (although embarassing) mistake.

 {% capture notice-2 %}
 **Here's what you'll need to do this..**